Batutafaaa/Batutafaaa.github.io/_posts/2025-03-04-market-discrimination.md

 </div>

 ## Abstract
 In the discourse on agrarian inequality in India, attention is typically directed toward land ownership, credit access, and debt cycles.
-However, the final stage of the agricultural cycle—the market exchange itself—remains deeply stratified by social identity.
+However, the final stage of the agricultural cycle, the market exchange itself, remains deeply stratified by social identity.
 This article uses the National Sample Survey (NSS) 77th Round (2019–20) *Situation Assessment of Agricultural Households* to analyse over **74,565 crop sales records** spanning 36 states, 52,634 households, and two agricultural seasons.
 Using high-dimensional fixed-effects models, quantile regressions, and a manual Blinder-Oaxaca decomposition, we examine how caste and tribal identity shape the terms of agricultural trade.

 Our core findings are threefold: (1) Scheduled Caste (SC) farmers face a consistent **2.0% price penalty** relative to General Caste farmers within the same district, crop, and season—a gap driven primarily by differential access to formal markets rather than overt price-setting discrimination; (2) SC farmers are **2.6 percentage points less likely** to access APMC Mandis, with their formal market participation rate (14.7%) lagging nearly 6 points behind General Caste farmers (20.6%); (3) Scheduled Tribe (ST) farmers face a **4.6% price penalty** at the state level, driven in part by the near-complete absence of formal market infrastructure in their geographies.
 Our Blinder-Oaxaca decomposition reveals that 89% of the SC price gap is attributable to observable endowment differences (smaller landholdings, lower-value crop mix), while an 11% residual remains unexplained—consistent with market-level discrimination.
 These findings suggest that policy interventions focused solely on building more physical market infrastructure will remain insufficient without addressing the deeper socio-economic barriers that exclude marginalized groups from capturing the full value of their harvest.

 ---